rvardiashvili/GSIP/docs/PROJECT_STRUCTURE.md

 *   **`configs/`**: Controls every aspect of the pipeline without changing code.
 Models, batch sizes, and file paths are defined here.
 *   **`docs/`**: Contains all detailed documentation for the project.
-*   **`src/eo_core/adapters/`**: The "plug-and-play" layer.
+*   **`src/eo_core/adapters/`**: The "plug-and-play" layer for Models.
 If you want to add a new model type (e.g., a YOLO detector or a specific segmentation net), you write a new Adapter here without touching the core pipeline logic.
+*   **`src/eo_core/reporters/`**: The "plug-and-play" layer for Outputs.
+If you want to generate a new type of output file (e.g., Zarr, COG, JSON stats), you write a new Reporter here and add it to the configuration.
 *   **`src/eo_core/`**: Contains the heavy lifting logic. `process.py` is the orchestrator, managing the multiprocessing and tiling logic described in `docs/TECHNICAL_REFERENCE.md`.